-PRAYER TO ELLEGUA
+PRAYER TO ELEGUA OR ELLEGUA

-To the Lord of All Paths, illustrious warrior, immortal prince, I offer this humble prayer.
+To Elegua, the Lord of All Paths, illustrious warrior, immortal prince, I offer this humble prayer.
 Keep away from my abode all matters of evil and guard my home and those who reside in it when I'm awake or asleep, present or not.
-I ask Olofi God to bless you, Ellegua, beloved Lord of all roads.
+I ask Olofi God to bless you, Elegua, beloved Lord of all roads.
 Ashe (From Helping Yourself With Selected Prayers Volume 2)

-PRAYER TO ELLEGUA
+PRAYER TO ELEGUA

 Mr. R was facing financial problems.
 Things were going from bad to worst.
 His financial woes kept pulling him down into a dark, endless abyss.